Welcome to Supervision

 Practicalities

-payable monthly; they are higher for groups and organizations.
-The rate will remain the same until September 2011, when I
+(£50 for trainees), payable monthly; they are higher for groups and organizations.
+Naturally I do not charge

 Transport: